jonashund/expAna/README.md

     -   `key = False` option only works when at least one previous command with `key = True` was executed

+    #### Troubleshooting:

+    -   in the case of "holes" in the deformation field overlay plot, increase the `max_triang_len` parameter

 ### Results analysis

 -   experiments may be selected using a `<key>`,`<value>` pair passed on as a list via `select=[<key>, <value> ]`
 -   a non-optional input parameter for every analysis is `compare=<key>` where another `<key>` from the `documentation_data` dictionary must be passed on that is then used to compare the selected experiments
--   **remark**: by default at least three experiments matching each criterion are required by the script
+-   **remark**: by default at least three experiments matching each criterion are required by the script to compute an average

     #### Examples:

     -   **example # 0:** calculate and visualise the mean behaviour for every `<value>` found for the provided `<key>` and also visualise the mean curves in a comparison plot: `expAna.analysis.stress(compare="<key")` or `expAna.analysis.force(compare="<key")`
     -   **example # 1:** compare the experiments of the project regarding the different values for the key "specimen_orientation": `expAna.analysis.stress(compare="specimen_orientation")`
-    -   **example # 2:** select all experiments that were carried out at a "crosshead_speed" of 0.1 and compare them regarding "specimen_orientation"
+    -   **example # 2:** select all experiments that were carried out at a "crosshead_speed" of 0.1 and compare them regarding "specimen_orientation": `expAna.analysis.stress(select=["crosshead_speed", "0.1"],compare="specimen_orientation")`

 ## TO DO:

 -   add version number of _Istra4D_
--   add commands via console_script
 -   add test data and tests